Freedom is never free.

 It came to one moment on that dark road to my father’s death, when in panic I traveled the wrong way: not east, from Nebraska to Iowa and Illinois, but back to Wyoming, across the mystical, psychological, soul-bounding border of a hidden corner, to renew my exile in a waste of yellow rock and twisted board houses.
 None of this was new: I had come west, the wrong way from a daughter’s duty, many years before.

 Knowledge folded over me as gentle truth.
 (Yes, the universe is gentle, eventually.)
-I hide in the house, hating winter’s early dark.
-The scene outdoors ripples with change as sunlight works its way through empty snow clouds.
-The asphalt street glistens briefly.
-An old shoe that the dogs have worried to death, and an elk rack propped upright in a barren flowerbed, ought to comfort me, but it was time to call my father.
+I hid in the house, hating winter’s early dark.
+The scene outdoors rippled with change as sunlight worked its way through empty snow clouds.
+The asphalt street glistened briefly.
+An old shoe that the dogs have worried to death, and an elk rack propped upright in a barren flowerbed, ought to have comforted me, but it was time to call my father.